vicow/python-progressbar/README.md

 You can set the length of the bar (hashes) by setting `bar_length`.
 Default: 20.
 #### Info Text
 You can set the informative text before the bar by setting `text`.
 Default: `"Progress"`.

+## Compatibility
+Compatible with Python 2 and 3.